cepthomas/c_fast_timer/README.md

 # c_fast_timer

-A fast (msec) timer based on system multimedia timer.
+A fast (msec) timer based on Windows multimedia timer.
 The win multimedia timer is erratic with possible errors of many msec.

 This component attempts to reduce the error by running at one msec and managing the requested periods manually.